Thai Food Made Easy | PAPRIKA PUMPKIN ALFREDO (VEGAN)

 -Preheat the oven to 200 Celsius.

--Put the sliced squash (or pumpkin), paprika, olive oil, salt, and pepper in a medium mixing bowl.
+-Put the sliced squash (or pumpkin), paprika, olive oil, salt and pepper in a medium mixing bowl.
 Rub the wet mixture to cover the squash on each side.
-Transfer the squash slices onto a baking tray and bake until it cooked (approx 40 minutes).
+Transfer the squash slices onto a baking tray and bake until cooked (approx 40 minutes).

 -Remove the roasted pumpkin from the oven and leave it to cool.
 Use a spoon to scoop the flesh out.
 Set aside.

--Gently fry the mushroom with one tablespoon of olive oil in a frying pan.
+-Gently fry the mushrooms with one tablespoon of olive oil in a frying pan.
 Season with salt and pepper.
-Once the mushroom cooked, remove the mushroom from the pan.
+Once the mushrooms are cooked, remove the mushrooms from the pan.
 Set aside.
 Do not wash the pan.

--In the same pan add the onion, garlic in the rest of the olive oil.
+-In the same pan add the onion, garlic and the rest of the olive oil.
 Gently fry until the onion turns translucent.

 -Add the coconut milk and vegetable stock cube.
-Stir, bring it to boiled and simmer for approx 5 minutes.
+Stir, bring it to a boil and simmer for approx 5 minutes.

--Cook the tagliatelle according to an instruction on the package.
+-Cook the tagliatelle according to the instructions on the package.

--While waiting for the pasta to cook, put the roasted pumpkin flesh, coconut sauce, and 100 ml of pasta water into an electric blender.
-Blend until it turns to the smooth creamy sauce.
+-While waiting for the pasta to cook, put the roasted pumpkin flesh, coconut sauce and 100ml of pasta water into an electric blender.
+Blend until it turns to a smooth creamy sauce.
 Add more pasta water if required.

--Heat a saucepan over medium to low heat, put the pumpkin alfredo sauce into a saucepan, add the mushroom, and tagliatelle.
+-Heat a saucepan over a medium to low heat, put the pumpkin alfredo sauce into the saucepan, add the mushrooms and tagliatelle.
 Fold all the ingredients together, season with salt and pepper if needed.
 Serve immediately.

 Tip: